-- 84.15.
+- 84.10.
+(DOT: Bridge Replacement in McCormick County) Planning and construction on a new U.S. 378 bridge crossing Lake J. Strom Thurmond must provide for and allow McCormick County to affix water lines to the new bridge just as the water lines are affixed to the existing bridge.
+McCormick County shall bear the cost of affixing the water lines to the new bridge. - 84.11.
+(DOT: Project Priority List) From the funds appropriated to the department, the Department of Transportation Commission project priority lists, as required under Act 114 of 2007, shall be published in a conspicuous place on the department's website in a manner easily accessible to the public.
+The priority lists shall be accompanied by the associated engineering directives explaining the ranking process and methodology for applying the commission approved criteria. - 84.12.
 (DOT: CTC Project Expansion) Of the funds distributed to County Transportation Committees (CTC), no more than twenty percent may be utilized for ancillary initiatives that improve the areas adjacent to roads under their jurisdiction for economic development or safety purposes.
 Ancillary initiatives may include, but are not limited to, drainage improvements, signage, lighting, sidewalks and other safety or economic-development related projects.
-If a CTC expends funds pursuant to this provision, the CTC must document the anticipated results on economic development or safety relative to the project. - 84.16.
-(DOT: General Fund Balance Carry Forward) The Department of Transportation may carry forward any unexpended general fund balance from the prior fiscal year and expend those funds in the current fiscal year. - 84.17.
+If a CTC expends funds pursuant to this provision, the CTC must document the anticipated results on economic development or safety relative to the project. - 84.13.
+(DOT: General Fund Balance Carry Forward) The Department of Transportation may carry forward any unexpended general fund balance from the prior fiscal year and expend those funds in the current fiscal year. - 84.14.
 (DOT: Reimbursement for Vehicle Damage) Of the funds appropriated to the Department of Transportation, the department must develop direct internet access from the department's home page to any document or claim form that may be used by the public to seek reimbursement for vehicle damages caused by poor road conditions.
-The department must post a link to the documents or claim forms on the department's home page in a prominent, easily viewed location. - 84.18.
-(DOT: Pothole Busters) DELETED
+The department must post a link to the documents or claim forms on the department's home page in a prominent, easily viewed location. - 84.15.
+(DOT: Local Road Transfer) DELETED - 84.16.
+(DOT: Rest Areas Contractual Payments) The Department of Transportation is directed to ensure that firms the department contracts with to perform services at South Carolina Rest Areas pay their employees for performing such services in a timely manner.
+If the department determines that the contracted firm does not pay these employees in a timely manner, the department shall delay the next contractual payment to the firm by the same number of days that payment to its contracted employees was delayed.